Authentication

 ~/.rn/token.
 It has a limited lifetime (24 hours by default), and the file permissions are restricted to your user. - Challenge nonces are single-use and expire after 5 minutes.

-Key paths
+Key path

 [auth]